Top six reasons to become a substitute teacher.

 Teachers take time off for many reasons, and when they do, substitute teachers step up to lead their classrooms.
 Can you picture yourself there?
 Maybe you’re a retiree, college student, a recent graduate, a community member, a military veteran, or a professional with extra time to spare.
 Now may be the right time to take the next step if meaningful work in schools is calling you.

-Why do people choose to become a substitute teacher?
+There are many perks to becoming a substitute teacher.
 At KellyEducation, we hire substitute teachers for thousands of schools across the country.
 Candidates share many reasons with us, but these are the most common reasons to become a substitute teacher:

 1. Control your work schedule.